gtk-rs/gtk-rs.github.io/faq.md

 ## How are gtk-rs maintained crates selected?

-Currenlty we only add crates to the gtk-rs project that are required for the existing stack.
+Currently we only add crates to the gtk-rs project that are required for the existing stack.
 A growing collection of other projects that are based on **gtk-rs** and gir can be found on the [GNOME GitLab](https://gitlab.gnome.org/World/Rust).

 ## I want more gtk-rs examples!